aws-samples/sagemaker-proxy-bedrock/README.md

 # Note

-Amazon Q Developer in this project.
+Amazon Q Developer was used in this project.